 Cadet Activities & Achievements

-What does the Terrorism Studies minor mean to you?
+What does the Terrorism Studies Minor mean to you?

-What does the CTC mean to you?
+What does the Combating Terrorism Center mean to you?

 The CTC has some of the most talented and knowledgeable instructors I have ever met.
 They are experts in their fields, and it’s an absolute honor and privilege to learn from them.
 The CTC does an excellent job in providing depth to our understanding regarding terrorism.
 Bringing in guest speakers from various national security and intelligence agencies exposes us to the current challenges facing our nation.
 These guest lectures expand and broaden our classroom experiences.

 What are your career and professional goals?

 I am looking forward to serving as an infantry officer in United States Army.
 I hope to eventually pursue a graduate degree in counterterrorism and homeland security and continue my research in this field.